developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-help-support.md

 | BUCKET | bucket(<integer>, <column\_name>) | Partitions data into the number of partitions specified by an integer.
 For example, if the integer value N is specified, the data is partitioned into N, or (0 to (N-1)), partitions.
 The partition in which an individual row is stored is determined by hashing the column value and then calculating `<hash_value> mod N`.
 If the result is 0, the row is placed in partition 0; if the result is 1, the row is placed in partition 1; and so on.
 The column can use the DECIMAL, INT, BIGINT, VARCHAR, VARBINARY, DATE, or TIMESTAMP data type. |
 | TRUNCATE | truncate(<integer>, <column\_name>) | If the specified column uses the string data type, truncates strings to a maximum of the number of characters specified by an integer.
 For example, suppose the specified transform is truncate(1, stateUS).
 A value of `CA` is truncated to `C`, and the row is placed in partition C. A value of `CO` is also truncated to `C`, and the row is also placed in partition C.   If the specified column uses the integer or long data type, truncates column values in the following way: For any `truncate(L, col)`, truncates the column value to the biggest multiple of L that is smaller than the column value.
 For example, suppose the specified transform is `truncate(10, intColumn)`.
 A value of 1 is truncated to 0 and the row is placed in the partition 0.
 A value of 247 is truncated to 240 and the row is placed in partition 240.
 If the transform is `truncate(3, intColumn)`, a value of 13 is truncated to 12 and the row is placed in partition 12.
 A value of 255 is not truncated, because it is divisble by 3, and the row is placed in partition 255.
 The column can use the DECIMAL, INT, BIGINT, VARCHAR, or VARBINARY data type.  **Note:** The truncate transform does not change column values.
 It uses column values to calculate the correct partitions in which to place rows. |

-### Partition Reflections to Allow for Partition-Based Incremental Refreshes[​](#partition-reflections-to-allow-for-partition-based-incremental-refreshes "Direct link to Partition Reflections to Allow for Partition-Based Incremental Refreshes")
+### Partition Reflections to Allow for Partition-Based Incremental Refreshes

 Incremental refreshes of data in Reflections are much faster than full refreshes.
 Partition-based incremental refreshes are based on Iceberg metadata that is used to identify modified partitions and to restrict the scope of the refresh to only those partitions.
 For more information about partition-based incremental refreshes, see Types of Refresh for Reflections on Apache Iceberg Tables, Filesystem Sources, Glue Sources, and Hive Sources in [Refresh Reflections](/dremio-cloud/admin/performance/manual-reflections/reflection-refresh).